Poor foot alignment cause of many muscle aches and pains

 From a massage perspective, just massaging the feet will basically have little or no change effect at all on foot posture, even though having the feet massaged usually feels great for most people.

 The therapist needs to particularly consider the calf and shin muscles that move the feet.
 They are in the top half of the lower leg.
 Below that to the tips of the toes are mainly just long tendons of those muscles and the small ligaments holding the 26 feet and ankles bones in each foot together.

-The therapist also needs to take into account a range of other alignment issues and muscles pulled out of balance by the compensatory effects of foot problems.
+The therapist also needs to take into account various other alignment issues and muscles pulled out of balance by the compensatory effects of foot problems.

 To begin to understand why the feet are so important, you first need to consider that the whole weight of the body when standing is supported on the feet, and particularly the ankle joints.